COMPENSATION COMMITTEE CHARTER

 - Consider from time to time and recommend to the Board the Company’s policy with respect to deductibility of executive compensation pursuant to Section 162(m) of the Internal Revenue Code, as amended.

-- Review and approve the report of the Compensation Committee, and review and approve (or recommend to the Board for approval) the Compensation Discussion and Analysis, for inclusion in the Company’s proxy statement for the annual meeting of shareholders (and for incorporating by reference into the Company’s annual report on Form 10-K).
+- Review and approve the report of the Compensation Committee, and review and discuss with management (and recommend to the Board for inclusion in the Company’s proxy statement for the annual meeting of shareholders and for incorporating by reference into the Company’s annual report on Form 10-K) the Compensation Discussion and Analysis.

 - Perform any other activities in its discretion that are consistent with the Committee’s purpose, or as determined necessary or appropriate by the Board.